 Canva for Nonprofits is entirely free for all eligible organisations and their teams.
 But as discussed above, eligible organisations must be officially registered as a nonprofit or charity in their home country.

-If, for some reason, your organisation is deemed ineligible for Canva for Nonprofits, you can still try the platform out by creating a ‘Canva Free’ account.
-This is a slightly cut-down version of Canva that includes a wide range of 250,000+ design templates, 1+ million stock assets, and it comes with 5GB of cloud storage for your designs.
+If, for some reason, your organisation is ineligible for Canva for Nonprofits, you can still try the platform out by creating a ‘Canva Free’ account.
+This is a cut-down version of Canva that includes a wide range of 250,000+ design templates, 1+ million stock assets, and it comes with 5GB of cloud storage for your designs.

 While a free account won’t give you access to the library of nonprofit templates in Canva, the stock assets and design templates available can be easily edited for your own purposes — so you can use it to create designs for whatever nonprofit context you’re working in.

 To get full access to Canva’s editing features and all its templates (including the full selection of nonprofit ones), you can alternatively invest in a ‘Canva Pro’ account.

 At a cost of $14.99 per month, this is the fully-featured version of Canva — it gives you access to Canva’s library of over 610,000 design templates, 100+ million stock assets and design elements, and all Canva’s premium editing features (including its magic resize tool, a background remover and the ability to export transparent PNGs).
 It also gives you brand control tools and 1TB of cloud storage.